Understanding How Synthetic Impurities Affect Glyphosate Solubility and Crystal Growth Using Free Energy Calculations and Molecular Dynamics Simulations: Materials and methods

 We perform DC simulations using the GROMACS 2023 MD simulation package \cite{gromacs}.
 For the glyphosate–glycine aqueous solution systems, we use the OpenFF 2.0.0 force field \cite{Forcefield_1,OpenFF,SMIRNOFF} using a total potential energy function ($U_{total}$) that corresponds to the sum of the bonded and non-bonded interactions between the different atoms.
 For the non-bonded interactions, a 12-6 Lennard-Jones potential and Coulombic interactions are used.
 Water is modelled with the same type of potential interactions using the TIP3P water model included in the OpenFF 2.0.0 force field.
 Cross-interactions are handled via Lorentz-Berthelot mixing rules \cite{Lorentz1881,Berthelot1898,Jorgensen1996} according to the OpenFF 2.0.0.
 The LINCS algorithm \cite{LINCS} is used to ensure the bond constraints to any hydrogen atom.
 The molecular topologies used in this simulations were generated with the OpenFF toolkit \cite{OpenFF}.
 All simulations are performed at constant pressure (p=1 bar) and temperature (T=300 K).
 Direct Coexistence simulations are performed in the $NpT$ ensemble using an anisotropic Parrinello-Rahman barostat \cite{parrinello1981polymorphic} with a relaxation time of 10 ps and a v-rescale thermostat \cite{Bussi2007} with a relaxation time of 0.1 ps.
 The time step for the Leap-frog algorithm \cite{berendsen1984leap} is 2 fs.
 For further details on the force field parameters including the potential cut-offs, and details on the Ewald summation algorithms (PME) for the long-range contribution of the electrostatic interactions please see the Supplementary Material (SM) Section S1.

 For the DC simulations, we place a bulk of crystal glyphosate pre-equilibrated on one side of the simulation box, and water (or a glyphosate solution) on the remaining space of the simulation box avoiding intermolecular overlapping between both phases \cite{frenkel2023understanding,espinosa2013fluid,sanchez2024predictions,sanchez2021parasitic,garaizar2024toward}.
+The exposed crystal orientation is either the (010) or the (001), which we specify in each corresponding section.
 We carry out two types of DC simulations: (i) including a perfect crystal of glyphosate in contact with a glyphosate solution; (ii) a glyphosate crystal with random vacancies introduced at the interface in contact with the solution.
 Once the system reaches equilibrium---normally after 100 nanoseconds---we compute density profiles along the long axis of DC simulation box using the GROMACS tool \emph{gmx density} \cite{gromacs}.
 Then the solubility ($m_{glyphosate}$) is estimated as:

 where $\rho^{glyphosate}$ and $\rho^{H_2O}$ are the mass density of glyphosate and water in the solution respectively, and $M_{glyphosate}$ represents the molar mass of glyphosate.